You can add your own hand to VideoScribe and it will do the drawing in your scribe videos.

 Step 3.
 Import into VideoScribe

-When looking at the canvas, select the hand icon (A) and click the ‘add your own’ button (B) at the bottom of this box.
+When looking at the canvas, select the hand icon (A) and click the ‘Create a New Hand’ button (B) at the top left of this box.

 This will bring up the ‘Add or edit a hand’ box, click the first hand (A) and add your first hand image.